henn1001/QSDL/README.md

 11.  `Directive` `@produce` may be used on any `Api` `Field` for changing the mime type.

 12.  `Directive` `@consumes` may be used on any `Api` `Field` for changing the mime type.

+13.  `Directive` `@generate` may be used on `Api` to specify the generated operations.
+Valid values are GET_ALL, CREATE, GET, REPLACE, UPDATE, DELETE, ADD, REMOVE.